IVEC 2025 Call for Proposals

 Submissions are welcome in the following tracks.
 The descriptions below indicate some of the types of topics that may be of interest within each track, but other topics are welcome.

-• VE in Action: Case studies and practice reports, explorations of the use of innovative pedagogies and technologies, and accounts of student experiences.
+• Innovation in VE practices: Case studies and practice reports, explorations of the use of innovative pedagogies and technologies, and accounts of student experiences.

 • Impact through Research: Reports on research evaluating the impact and outcomes of virtual exchange projects, as well as the field more broadly.
 Proposals must clearly articulate the research questions and methodology and present concrete, completed results/analysis.
-Research conducted across multiple projects and/or with multiple iterations is strongly encouraged.
+Research conducted across multiple projects and/or with multiple iterations will be given preference.

-• VE for Global Change: Reports on intentional efforts to promote social justice and overcome equity and inclusion challenges within virtual exchange projects.
+• VE for Global Change: Reports on intentional efforts to promote social justice and overcome equity and inclusion challenges, either within the context of a virtual exchange project or by engaging a broader community/global focus (i.e. the UN SDGs).

 • Strategy and Policy: Virtual exchange strategy and policy at departmental, school, faculty, institutional and system levels.